 Interesting Fact: Well perhaps not that interesting of a fact, but personally one of my favourite songs is called Be Here Now by Ray LaMontagne.

-Alongside the powerful message of “be here now” I’ve found that a 2nd set of mindful items on BuddhaGroove are the ones which have the message “breathe” engraved into them.
+Alongside the powerful message of “be here now” I’ve also found that “breathe” can be equally calming.
 Breathing is as we have discussed before on TrueRelaxations, a powerful activity, an activity that most people unfortunately just overlook as a by-product of living.

 Why breath is so strikingly fascinating is because it is a process that happens to our organism by itself (naturally) while we can simultaneously manipulate it through our own will.